RenatoBozic/Portfolio-Choice-Model-Modifications/README.md

-These are the codes for the modified life-cycle portfolio-choice models.
+Here are the codes for the modified models.

-The models can be run using the VFI Toolkit, which was created by Robert Kirkby.
+The codes for initial models were created by Robert Kirkby.

-More information can be found on the page: https://www.vfitoolkit.com/
+All models can be run with the VFI Toolkit.
+See: https://www.vfitoolkit.com/.